 Enfants du Monde is committed to every child’s right to a quality education.
 Our Swiss NGO helps children and young people, particularly girls, who have never been to school or have left school too early.
-More than 26,100 children are currently benefiting from our actions for quality education every year (data for 2021).
+More than 660,500 children are benefiting from our actions for quality education every year (data for 2021).

-In our schools, we focus on delivering a quality education, based on a pedagogical approach called Pedagogy of Text.
+In our schools, we focus on delivering a quality education, based on an innovative pedagogical approach.
 Our NGO also attaches great importance to monitoring and supporting all our school-leavers, whatever path they choose: secondary education, vocational training, an apprenticeship, or starting working life.